 If you want to make massive progress, you need to focus on specific areas that are manageable.
 So ask yourself which areas of your life will be your focus for the next 12 months.

-Once you’ve chosen 2-4, write a few carefully selected words that, when thought of, motivate you to live with intention.
+Once you’ve chosen a select few, write a few carefully selected words that, when thought of, motivate you to live with intention.
 Think of it as your theme for the year, or your big WHY.

-For me, I chose to focus on my business, my physical health, my family, and my mental growth.
+For me, I chose to focus on my business, my physical health, my family, and my mental health.
 The themes I wrote for each of these are:

 - Explode my business